 - Make sure the extinguisher is easily accessible and not obstructed.

-- If the extinguisher is equipped with a gauge, make sure the needle is pointing to the green “charged” portion of the dial.
+- If the extinguisher is equipped with a gauge, make sure the needle points to the green “charged” portion of the dial.

 - Make sure the pin and tamper seal are in place and undamaged.